xivid/qemu-4.1.0/osnet/README.md

 # Chained VM Templating
-- Step1: Start the Templated VM with "share = on" and disable osnet_init_ram_state(Use this only for migration)
+- Step1: Start the Templated VM with "share = on" and disable osnet_init_ram_state(Use this flag only for migration)

 ```
 $id=$1